-Overview: The Small Business Kits Program is an entry level program targeting small C&I customers in office, restaurant, or other general facilities located in ComEd's service territory who have not previously participated in energy efficiency programs.
+Overview: The Small Business Kits Program is an entry level program targeting C&I and public sector customers <100KW peak demand in restaurants and other general/office facilities and fire stations, libraries, park district offices and public works offices who have not previously participated in energy efficiency programs.
 The program achieves savings through a kit of self-install energy efficiency measures delivered directly to customer facilities.
 A customer survey is used to determine installation rates for each measure.